smarc-project/imc_ros_bridge/README.md

 may have to comment a line in a jdk file to get it running (TODO: check path to file).

 First, install dependencies: `sudo apt install openjdk-8-jdk-headless ant-optional`.
+(On Ubuntu 18.04, this will also install openjdk-11-jre-headless package, remove it manually and make sure that `apt list --installed | grep jre` only shows one jre.)

 Then clone and build neptus:
 ```